amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule-fig-ele-user-day.md

 <br>
 # Example metadata workflows

-Choose one or more of these examples to try
+We will walk through these examples together.

 No need for an account or access to your own repository:
 - [Gather records for one author and output basic record information](../resources/author-report.html)